STAAR Surgical (STAA)

 Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
 STAAR Surgical’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 13.8% over the last two years.
 STAAR Surgical Year-On-Year Revenue Growth

-7. Adjusted Operating Margin
+7. Operating Margin

-Adjusted operating margin is one of the best measures of profitability because it tells us how much money a company takes home after subtracting all core expenses, like marketing and R&D. It also removes various one-time costs to paint a better picture of normalized profits.
+Operating margin is one of the best measures of profitability because it tells us how much money a company takes home after subtracting all core expenses, like marketing and R&D.

-STAAR Surgical Trailing 12-Month Operating Margin (Non-GAAP)
+STAAR Surgical Trailing 12-Month Operating Margin (GAAP)

 8. Earnings Per Share